Charles Patrick Davis, MD, PhD

 Although most people with gastroenteritis require no formal treatment, the key to a more rapid and safe recovery is good hydration.
 Home treatment consists of adequate fluid intake so that dehydration is prevented.
+Avoid oral fluids that contain caffeine or alcohol as the may further dehydrate the affected individual.
 The recommended fluids are clear fluids (Pedialyte, especially for young children, Gatorade, Powerade, and other similar drinks) but not fruit juices or milk.
-If dehydration occurs, the affected individual should be evaluated by a health care professional, who is likely to begin IV rehydration, the treatment of choice for rapid rehydration.
+The exception to giving milk is in infants who are breastfeeding; breastfeeding should continue throughout the illness.
+If dehydration occurs, the affected individual should be evaluated by a health-care professional, who is likely to begin IV rehydration, the treatment of choice for rapid rehydration.

 Medications may be prescribed to reduce the symptoms of gastroenteritis, for example, promethazine (Phenergan), prochlorperazine (Compazine) or ondansetron (Zofran) may be prescribed to reduce vomiting.
 Some physicians suggest using these only as a suppository (or IV) since patients frequently just vomit the pills up.
 Others may prescribe diphenoxylate and atropine (Lomotil) or loperamide (Imodium) to slow diarrhea.
 Many doctors simply suggest no treatment for gastroenteritis symptoms as all of the drugs have side effects, and the doctors figure that if the patient stays well hydrated, the symptoms will soon resolve.

 Once the gastroenteritis symptoms abate, especially vomiting, some doctors recommend a BRAT diet (bananas, rice, apples and toast) for a day or two before beginning a regular diet.